CletBoudehenn/Sonar_Arduino/README.md

 python3 real_time_detection.py
 ```

-4. [man_in_the_middle] This programm allow to deploy a Man_In_The_Middle between BirdgeCommand and OpenCPN.
-You just have to set the right ports for the sockets.
-Then the script will modify the latitude and longitude data of the ship in real time before sending them to the electronic chart display system.
+4. [man_in_the_middle] This programm generates a Man_In_The_Middle between BirdgeCommand and OpenCPN.
+You just have to set the right ports and ip address for the sockets.
+Then the script will modify the latitude and longitude data of the ship in real time before sending them to the electronic chart display simulation system.

 * If you want to use the man_in_the_middle script (With BridgeCommand and OpenCPN), you can use this command :